prestonsn/AVR-OLED-SSD1306-IIC-DRIVER/README.md

 This library contains code to drive the SSD1306 OLED displays using AVR ATmega series of microcontrollers.
 The default font size is set to 5.
+This library makes use of the IIC library available on this github page.

 Using the library is really simple, here is initialization code for the OLED: